The Many Layers of Istanbul

 İstiklal Street, one of the city's main pedestrian thoroughfares, boasts a nostalgic tram along its nearly one-mile stretch. (photo: Dominic Bonuccelli)

 Plenty of traces of the Roman capital remain.
 In the heart of the Old Town is the Hippodrome, a racetrack like Rome's Circus Maximus.
 Built in the fourth century, this square was Constantinople's primary venue for chariot races.
 Its centerpiece, a 3,500-year-old Egyptian obelisk, was originally carved to honor a pharaoh.
-What you can see there today is only the upper third of the original massive stone tower.
+What you see today is only the upper third of the original massive stone tower.

 Facing Hagia Sophia is the Blue Mosque.
 The area in between is the historic center of Istanbul, with blossoming trees, refreshing fountains, and a mix of strolling tourists and locals.
 On my last visit, I had to just sit on a bench and marvel at the elegance of the scene.